vboyev-MSFT/defender-docs/defender-xdr/advanced-hunting-microsoft-defender.md

     - Near real-time detection frequency is not available for detections that include Microsoft Sentinel data.
     - Custom functions that were created and saved in Microsoft Sentinel are not supported.
     - Defining entities from Sentinel data is not yet supported in custom detections.
 - Bookmarks aren't supported in the advanced hunting experience.
 They're supported in the **Microsoft Sentinel > Threat management > Hunting** feature.
+You can also use the [link to incident](advanced-hunting-defender-results.md#link-results-to-new-or-existing-incidents) feature to link events to incidents.
 - If you're streaming Defender XDR tables to Log Analytics, there might be a difference between the`Timestamp` and `TimeGenerated` columns.
 In case the data arrives to Log Analytics after 48 hours, it's being overridden upon ingestion to `now()`.
 Therefore, to get the actual time the event happened, we recommend relying on the `Timestamp` column.
 - When prompting [Copilot for Security](advanced-hunting-security-copilot.md) for advanced hunting queries, you might find that not all Microsoft Sentinel tables are currently supported.
 However, support for these tables can be expected in the future.